TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_connected_wifi.md

 ### Final Setup

 Once connected, power up the board using 12-24v and connect to the USB port on the board.
 Using a program such as [termite](https://www.compuphase.com/software_termite.htm), connect to the board.
+As of release 3.2_4, the recommended terminal program is [YAT](https://sourceforge.net/projects/y-a-terminal/).
 Then type in the following

 ```
 M997 S1